wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 <i>:octicons-dot-fill-16: Blackshot (FPS): </i>

 My first experience in the world of first-person shooters genre, again it was the most popular game in the school when I was around Primary 6.
 This was also my first introduction to the world of ‘competitive’ games, coming with the thrill of winning and the sad losses.
-It was very different to Maplestory as you don’t get better as you level up your character, but its through your skill and gameplay.
-And I realised I really enjoyed the process of ‘getting better’ and winning alongside my friends.
+It was very different to Maplestory as you don’t get better as you level up your character, but its through your skill and improving your gameplay and strategy.
+And I realised I really enjoyed the process of getting better and winning alongside my friends.

 <i>:octicons-dot-fill-16: Minecraft (Sandbox): </i>